DataDog/integrations-core/eks_fargate/README.md

 <!-- xxx tab "Manual" xxx -->
 ##### Manual

-To starts collecting data from your Fargate type pod, deploy the Datadog Agent v7.17+ as a sidecar of your application.
+To start collecting data from your Fargate type pod, deploy the Datadog Agent v7.17+ as a sidecar of your application.
 This is the minimum configuration required to collect metrics from your application running in the pod, notice the addition of `DD_EKS_FARGATE=true` in the manifest to deploy your Datadog Agent sidecar.

 ```yaml
 apiVersion: apps/v1